Additional Military Layers (AML)

 A wide array of information used to drive the compilation or maintenance of geospatial data.
 Examples of source range from surveys and imagery to blueprints, letters, and ASCII files.

-The structure-equipment term refers to hierarchical S-57 relationships.
+Structure-equipment refers to hierarchical S-57 relationships.
 Historically, these have been referred to as master-slave relationships.